 Aim for the right lighting.

 Contrary to what you might think, blue skies and bright sun make for some of the worst photography conditions.
 Stark shadows and intense backlighting are not your friends.
 Instead, try to plan your shoot days for overcast or rainy weather, when the lighting is softer and more consistent.
 If you can’t control the weather (and who can, especially when traveling!), at least avoid harsh midday lighting when the sun is directly overhead.
 A photographer’s favorite time of day is Golden Hour or dawn, when the lighting is universally flattering.
-Plus, there’s another big advantage to venturing out when it’s super early or less than ideal weather conditions – you’ll avoid crowds that could get in the way of your shot.
+Plus, there’s another big advantage to venturing out when it’s super early or less than ideal weather conditions – you’ll avoid crowds that could get in the way of your perfect shot.

 Follow the Rule of Thirds.